• Skip to primary navigation

 British Sticky Toffee Pudding is one of those desserts that Americans may think of when we think about pubs, pints, Dickens, and Harry Potter.
 Maybe it's because it's called a pudding rather than cake?
 In any case, this sweet Sticky Toffee Pudding Cake is ripe for adaptations.

-As we slip into the Fall baking season (and before pumpkin spice everything takes over), desserts featuring apples, like an apple pie or apple crisp, are especially popular when apples are at their peak.
+As we slip into the Fall baking season (and before pumpkin spice everything takes over), desserts featuring apples (like an apple pie, apple crisp, or a cinnamon apple bundt cake) are especially popular when apples are at their peak.
 Apples and spice go hand in hand in Autumn baking recipes.

 Fall also brings festivals like Rosh Hashanah (the Jewish New Year).
 Apples and honey are symbolic foods used to wish each other a sweet New Year.